chelnak/puppet-dev-boxes/docs/developing_on_ubuntu.md

 bundle install
 ```

-Once the dependencies have installed we need to initialize the module for development.
+Once the dependencies have been installed we need to initialize the module for development.

 ```bash
 bundle exec rake spec_prep